nrfconnect/sdk-nrfxlib/bsdlib/README.rst

    BSD library overview diagram

-To get started with socket programming, you should check out some introductions and tutorials, such as `Beej's Guide to Network Programming <https://beej.us/guide/bgnet/>`_.
+To get started with socket programming, you should check out some introductions and tutorials, such as `Beej's Guide to Network Programming`_.

 The BSD library has been designed in such way that you can port it to any RTOS.
 Therefore, procedures that would normally require some kind of OS interaction, like going into sleep mode and IRQ reprioritization, have been moved out of the library to a :file:`.c` file in which OS-specific integration can be implemented.